Students

 Faculty

-- Faculty required 3.5 course materials on average across the 3.6 courses they taught.
-This was the lowest number of materials required by faculty since Faculty Watch began tracking this measure in 2016.
+- Faculty required 3.5 materials on average across the 3.8 courses they taught for the 2024-25 academic year.
+This remains the lowest number of materials required by faculty since Faculty Watch began tracking this measure in 2016.

 - Print remains the most widely used course material format by faculty.
-In 2023, 72% of faculty used print materials.
-Print use has leveled off in the past two years.
+In 2024, 70% of faculty used print materials in one or more of their classes.
+This is a decrease from 72% in 2023.

-- In 2023, 39% of faculty had used open educational resources.
-About a third of faculty reported that uncertainty about what titles are available or concerns about quality were barriers to using OER.
+- In 2024, 44% of faculty reported using open educational resources.
+About a third reported that uncertainty about what titles were available or concerns about quality were barriers to using OER.

-- More than two-thirds (70%) of faculty who have not participated in inclusive access say they are interested in participating.
+- Two-thirds (67%) of faculty who have not participated in day-one access say they are interested in participating.
+About the same percentage were interested in participating in a fixed- or flat-fee access program.

 Industry